mpritchardESTM/esteemedio.github.io/_posts/2020-08-04-5-tips-to-find-a-web-developer-for-your-business.md

 ### Esteemed

 At Esteemed, we've pre-screened our 13,000+ resources in areas like WordPress, Drupal, E-commerce, and UI/UX.
-Our unique team of [distributed](https://esteemed.io/blog/2020/07/08/5-benefits-of-a-distributed-workforce/ "Learn more about a distributed workforce. "), digital experts integrate with your company's communication networks.
-Instantly, you are connected with resource managers who will help you get the [talent you need](https://esteemed.io/blog/2020/07/25/5-reasons-why-you-should-join-a-talent-network/ "Learn more about our Talent Network!") to finish your project.
+Our unique team of [distributed](https://esteemed.io/blog/2020/07/08/5-benefits-of-a-distributed-workforce/ "Learn more about a distributed workforce. "){:target='_blank'}, digital experts integrate with your company's communication networks.
+Instantly, you are connected with resource managers who will help you get the [talent you need](https://esteemed.io/blog/2020/07/25/5-reasons-why-you-should-join-a-talent-network/ "Learn more about our Talent Network!"){:target='_blank'} to finish your project.

 ## **Get to Work**